MFlowCode/MFC/docs/documentation/case.md

 - `num_source` must be set to the total number of acoustic sources.

 - `%%support` must be set to the acoustic support number listed in the table.

+- `%%dipole` is only supported for planar sources.

 - `%%npulse = 1 or 3` requires exactly one of `%%frequency` or `%%wavelength` to be set.
 It accepts `%%delay` as an optional parameter (default = 0).